skip to main content

 Is the French Open available in 4K?

 Warner Bros.
-Discovery hasn’t confirmed if it’ll deliver French Open coverage in 4K resolution.
-If it does, you’ll need the Max Premium plan ($20.99/mo.) to access 4K video.
-TNT and truTV don’t offer 4K broadcasts.
+Discovery hasn't confirmed if it'll deliver French Open coverage in 4K resolution.
+If it does, you'll need the HBO Max Premium plan ($22.99/mo.) to access 4K video.
+TNT and truTV don't offer 4K broadcasts.

 Why you should trust us

-This CableTV.com viewing guide is the result of expert research and testing to find the best ways to watch the French Open.
-After compiling this year’s TV schedule, I analyzed the linear TV networks and digital platforms showing the tournament.
-I then compared coverage across more than a dozen U.S. TV services—examining channel lineups, pricing, and ease of use—to determine my provider recommendations.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched and tested to find the best ways to watch the French Open.
+After compiling this year’s TV schedule, Taylor analyzed the linear TV networks and digital platforms showing the tournament.
+He then compared coverage across more than a dozen U.S. TV services—examining channel lineups, pricing, and ease of use—to determine his provider recommendations.

 Check out our How We Rank page to learn more about our methods.